AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test/action-group-best-practices.md

 </actionGroup>
 ```

-This works against the standard Magento admin panel login page.
-Bu imagine we are working on a Magento extension that adds a CAPTCHA field to the login page.
+This works against the standard Admin panel login page.
+Bu imagine we are working on an extension that adds a CAPTCHA field to the login page.
 If we create and activate this extension and then run all existing tests, we can expect almost everything to fail because the CAPTCHA field is left unfilled.

 We can overcome this by making use of MFTF's extensibility.
 All we need to do is to provide a "merge" that modifies the existing `LoginAsAdmin` action group.
 Our merge file will look like: